-Once your manuscript has passed the initial check, the Editor-in-Chief, or an Associate Editor in the case of a conflict of interest, will be notified of the submission and invited to check.
-The Editor-in-Chief, or the Associate Editor may reject manuscripts that they deem highly unlikely to pass peer review without further consultation.
-Once your manuscript has passed the editorial assessment, the Editor-in-Chief will assign it to an Associate Editor to organize peer-review.
+Once your manuscript has passed the initial check, it will be assigned to an Assistant Editor, and then the Editor-in-Chief, or an Editor in the case of a conflict of interest, will be notified of the submission and invited to check.
+The Editor-in-Chief, or the Editor may reject manuscripts that they deem highly unlikely to pass peer review without further consultation.
+Once your manuscript has passed the editorial assessment, the Editor-in-Chief will assign it to an Editor to organize peer-review.